vikasgokavi/S3-Object-Storage-and-Governance/README.md

 ​

-The output shows some files created in your reports directory to test the application. ​
+The output shows some files created in our reports directory to test the application. ​

 ​